qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 * `qName` is the name of the connection instance.
 * `qConnectionString` is the parameter that is sent to the connector.
 The part of the connection string that is specific to the JDBC connector is the driver setting.
 It is the JDBC driver that the connector uses to connect to the database.
 The provider must be the same as the `qType`.
-Host, port and database are related to locating the database.
+Host, port, and database are related to locating the database.
-* `qUserName` and `qPassword` are the credentials used to access the database with (will be removed from the logs).
+* `qUserName` and `qPassword` are the database access credentials.
+They are not stored in the logs.

 Then, you set a script to use the connection that you just created: